X16Community/x16-emulator/README.md

 When `-debug` is selected the STP instruction (opcode $DB) will break into the debugger automatically.

-Effectively keyboard routines only work when the debugger is running normally.
+Keyboard routines only work when the emulator is running normally.
 Single stepping through keyboard code will not work at present.

 CRT File Format
 ---------------